adityamathur0811/WhatsHappening/README.md

 ### credits

+https://newsapi.org/               -News API is a simple and easy-to-use API that returns JSON metadata for headlines and articles live all over the web right now.

 https://github.com/intuit/sdp      -An Android SDK that provides a new size unit - sdp (scalable dp).
 This size unit scales with the screen size.